qiekub/ideas/sponsoring.md

 # Sponsoring

-Ideas on where to get sponsoring.
+Ideas on where to get sponsoring / raise money.

 https://q-nn.de/foerderung/